Keith Scott Harrison

 Keith Scott Harrison of Emporia passed away on Sunday, May 31, 2026, at the Emporia Presbyterian Manor at the age of 73.

 Keith was born on September 23, 1952, in Emporia, Kansas, to Ronald and Glenna Graham Harrison Nightingale.
-He graduated from Roosevelt High School in 1970 and later earned a B.A. in Communications from Emporia State University in 2010.
+He graduated from Roosevelt High School in 1970 and later earned a B.F.A. in Communications from Emporia State University in 2010.

 After high school, Keith worked at IBP while pursuing his education at Kansas State Teachers College.
 During this time, he was an active member of the KSTC Summer Theatre Company, performing in productions such as Camelot and Oklahoma!
 He then moved to Kansas City, working as a DJ at the Airport Marriott and other venues from 1973 to 1978.
 He also engaged in radio ads, voice-over work, and helped produce a Saturday morning children’s cartoon host program on KBMA-TV, where he acted as Ranger Rick and a superhero.